 One sensor is placed in each of the corners of the platform.
 However, sensors are exposed to the potential of horizontal shock load damage when using a drum cart or manually rolling the drums onto the scale’s platform.

 This is very damaging to the load sensors.
 Therefore, the sensors must be rugged and durable enough to withstand such accidental abuse.
 Most scales are outfitted with steel or aluminum load sensors.
 That type of scale design is still vulnerable to such damage.
 High-end scales, such as the ones created by Arlyn Scales, use a heat-treated alloy of stainless steel for their sensors.

 These scales are better equipped to survive such accidental shock load.
 In addition, this design allows the scales to operate in environments where they may be exposed to harsh conditions, such as moisture or chemicals, which is common when weighing liquids.

 Contact Arlyn Scales to Learn More about Drum Scales

 These scales can be outfitted and customized to your infrastructure needs with ease.
 Arlyn Scales offers upgrades including touch screen digital indicators, thermal printers, flow rate measurement programs, USB ports, time and date displays and many more depending on the work you do and your specific needs.
-Feel free to call us at 800-645-4301 or contact us via web if you have any questions.
+Feel free to contact us via web if you have any questions.